CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

      > **Note:** If in case there are any resources under Unmonitored resources, then please proceed further with Exercise 2 and come back later to check on the same.
     ![Overview: Inventory tile](../Images/hyb-ex1-g17.png)

-### Exercise 2: Exploring Secure Score and Recommendations
+### Task 2: Exploring Secure Score and Recommendations

 **Exploring Secure Score**

 Previously, we explored the Secure Score tile on the overview page.

-In this exercise you will dive into this capability and the associated recommendations.
+In this task you will dive into this capability and the associated recommendations.
 Microsoft Defender for Cloud mimics the work of a security analyst, reviewing the security recommendations and applying advanced algorithms to determine how crucial each recommendation is.
 Microsoft Defender for Cloud constantly reviews the active recommendations and calculates the score based on them.
 All findings are aggregated into a single score (Secure Score), which measures the current security posture of your subscription(s); the higher the score, the lower the identified risk level.
 Exploring secure score

 1. Type **Microsoft Defender for Cloud** in the search box located on the top of the **Azure Portal** page and click to open it.